 However, safe driving behaviors cannot be cultivated overnight; it’s a gradual process that calls for diligence and continuous discipline.
 That is to say, changing your fleet drivers’ behavior is a long, demanding process; for which, you have to be mentally prepared.

-To that end, a fleet management system, which is based on Telematics technology, can make all the difference.
+To that end, a vehicle management system, which is based on Telematics technology, can make all the difference.
 Such a tool offers real-time insights that can help you develop a driver safety training plan.
 Eventually, your employees’ driving habits will be improved.

-The first step to improve fleet driver behavior is to translate the data collected from fleet management software, into actions.
+The first step to improve fleet driver behavior is to translate the data collected from vehicle management software, into actions.
 For instance, you can start by monitoring acceleration, braking, routing, and speed; thereafter, based on your findings, you can form a safety-measures strategy and create customized training programs.

 To get you started, we’ve listed a few practical ways to improve fleet driver behavior with the help of IoT and Telematics.